testinggospels/camouflage/docs/handlebars.md

 {{/code}}
 ```

-- `HTTP/1.1 200 OK`: We start by creating a GET.mock as usual (or any ${VERB}.mock as per your requirement), where 1st line of your file denotes protocol, version, status code and status message.
+- `HTTP/1.1 200 OK`: We start by creating a GET.mock as usual (or any ${VERB}.mock as per your requirement), where the 1st line of your file denotes protocol, version, status code and status message.
 This can be overridden from the code, however it is mandatory, in order to maintain a generic structure of mock files.
 - Next you will provide a set of static headers, which will not change irrespective of your code logic.
 If you expect the header value to be dynamic, you don't need to provide them here.
-- An empty line to mark the start of body.
+- An empty line to mark the start of the body.
 - Lastly, the most important part of your mock file.
 In place of the body, you write your code inside the code helper block provided by Camouflage.
-There are some restriction though, read further.
+There are some restrictions though, read further.
 - Code helper block can be defined by using `{{#code}}...{{/code}}`.
 - The code you write has to be encapsulated in an IIFE, i.e. Immediately Invoked Function Expression, which can be done by wrapping your code in `(() => { //your code here })();`
-- As you might have noticed, we have defined the IIFE as an arrow function, this too is mandatory, since this provides you access to `request` and `logger` object without having to bind `this` to the code's context.
-If that sounds complicated, all you need to understand is using an arrow function provides you access to `request` and `logger` objects.
+- As you might have noticed, we have defined the IIFE as an arrow function, this too is mandatory, since this provides you access to `request` and `logger` objects without having to bind `this` to the code's context.
+If that sounds complicated, all you need to understand is that using an arrow function provides you access to `request` and `logger` objects.
 - Rest is just vanilla javascript code.
     * Define a function to generate random numbers,
     * Fetch the name from a request query parameter: `name`.